keymetrics/doc-pm2/en/plus/integration/docker.md

 # Monitor your Node.js app in a Docker container

-In seconds, this tutorial will show you how to monitor a Node.js application with Keymetrics inside a container.
+In seconds, this tutorial will show you how to monitor a Node.js application with PM2 Plus inside a container.

 We assume that your app has already been wrapped with PM2.
 If not, follow the [PM2 Docker Tutorial]({{ site.baseurl }}{% link en/runtime/integration/docker.md %}).